 You know what they say, the only way to get over a hangover is to get back on it.
 Depending on how quaesy your stomach is, a lovely British pub that serves good grub as well as an outdoor space for the kids is an ideal way to spend your Sunday.

 The Island in Kensal Rise is a local favourite with their own chalkboard for childish etching, plus highchairs, crayons and colouring in.

 In such a metropolitan city, we are lucky to have amazing green spaces.
-In fact London has the most open spaces of any city – there’s a useful fact for the pub quiz you won’t be playing today.
+London actually has the most open spaces of any city – there’s a useful fact for the pub quiz that hungover you won’t be playing today.

 Gelupo in Piccadilly Circus has a fab range of flavours and sorbets to delight tastebuds and Ruby Violet is fun if your little rebels like eccentric flavours.
 Or try Udderlicious in Covent Garden which is solely dedicated to comfortability and kids.